quirinpa/vim.css/README.md

 # Description

 This is a css framework that uses some concepts I've learned from the VIM editor.

-If you don't mind using make (POSIX) in your project, you can change configuration, otherwise you can download a pre-configured vim.css.
+If you don't mind using make (POSIX) in your project, you can change configuration.

+Otherwise you can just download a pre-configured vim.css.

 # Example markup